• Skip to primary navigation

 It's possible to roast your own pumpkin seeds at home, or you can of course purchase at the store or in heath food shops.

-Making your own pumpkin seed butter is another tasty idea, or perhaps a pumpkin seed dressing to perk up your salads!
+Making your own nut or seed butter is another tasty idea, or perhaps a pumpkin seed dressing to perk up your salads!

 In terms of nutrition, pumpkin seeds are a good source of unsaturated fats, antioxidants, magnesium and iron (BBC Good Food).